somewhatdistracted/EE274-Project/README.md

 The code in this repo breaks down three ways.
 First, my SystemVerilog implementations of Huffman and rANS coders can be found in [verilog](verilog).
 Second, hardware verification module code can be found in the [verification](dv) folder.
 Lastly, I also used the software implementations of these coders in [Stanford Compression Library](stanford_compression_library) as part of my development/verification process.

+**Unfortunately, all of the hardware implementations require licensed software to run (even in simulation).** I use Synopsys VCS for simulation, which is available on the Stanford caddy machines, but I wanted to note this because it's currently a bit of work to get these implementations running (and I haven't even laid out a repeatable flow for synthesis/implementation to FPGA).
+I'm throwing together a Makefile which will hopefully be able to make this easier, but at time of writing a user will need some additional software/scripts that I can't add to the repo to run the code.

 ## Progress